 Episode 32: Carl Sagan

-Carl Sagan explores the evolution of human intelligence in this never-before-released archival lecture.
+Carl Sagan explores the evolution of human intelligence in this never-before-released lecture from The Leakey Foundation Archive.

 Season Three Trailer